yannickgloster/discord-10man/docs/2_installation.md

     4) Open the file and edit the information:
         - Replace the `discord_token` with the token we got from your bot in Section 1) subsection v.
         - Fill in `bot_IP` with the public IP of the bot, more info on that later on
+        - Leave `bot_port` with default value of 3000, unless you want to portforward and use a different port
         - Get a Steam Web API Key from here
             - [https://steamcommunity.com/dev/apikey](https://steamcommunity.com/dev/apikey)
         - Fill in your server information